celalaygar/Spring-Boot-2-3/README.md

 how to use h2 database.

-First You have to add dependencies in pom.xml if you want to use h2 database with rest_api
 ```
 Also You can try runnuing createPersonelTest, deletePersonelTest methods with run as -> Junit Test
 in src/test/java/com/javaegitimleri/app/web/PersonelClinicRestControllerTest.java.